ahammond/maia/README.md

 # Maia

-A very simple and shitty IRC bot using Akka to control stuff like Hermes.
+This is a very simple and shitty IRC bot using Akka to control stuff like Hermes.

 ## Prelim commands